mrcrypster/phpy/README.md

 # PHPy 2

-Component-based PHP markup framework for rapid apps creation.
+PHPy is built for prototyping, focusing on delivering apps to end-users in as little time as possible.
+Creating prototypes is different from (re)building apps based on known requirements.
+Prototyping means not only testing ideas, but delivering changes fast in situation of rapid evolution.

+That's why we rely on the following:

 ## Concepts
+- Use native language features.
-- Deliver & test fast.
+- Do not use big frameworks & libs.
+- Write less code.
+- Use little or no third-party dependencies.
+- Organize code in files rather than object structures.
-- Change & move code a lot.
+- Change & move code a lot accross app.
-- Less code & dependencies = better.
-- Folders/files instead of structures to organize code.
-- Keep files small.
+- Keep files small, split big files and nest parts.
+- Do not comment code, but make it self-readable.

 ## Quick start
 1. Clone repo: